DETAILED ACTION

 a proximal end portion (end portion to the right as shown in Fig. 4B) and a distal end portion (end portion to the left as shown in Fig. 4B); and

-a first surface (surface from which anchor 150 extends) opposite a second surface (surface 133), the first surface including one or more teeth or ridges (anchor 150) and the second surface being arcuate, curved or dome shaped, each of the first and second surfaces extending between the proximal and distal end portions,
+a first surface (surface from which anchor 150 extends) opposite a second surface (surface 133), the first surface including one or more teeth or ridges (anchor 150) and the second surface being arcuate, curved or dome shaped, each of said surfaces extending between the proximal and distal end portions,

 wherein the shape of the second surface allows a vertebral body to rotate at a correct center of rotation (see para.
 0030); and

-fixing the implant to the lower vertebrae (vertebra 110’) thereby allowing the implant to slide or rotate in a controlled manner on a surface of the upper vertebrae (vertebra 110) following said vertebrae’s instantaneous center of rotation during a subsequent posterior reduction osteotomy (see para.
+fixing the implant to the lower vertebra (vertebra 110’) thereby allowing the implant to slide or rotate in a controlled manner on a surface of the upper vertebra (vertebra 110) following said vertebra’s instantaneous center of rotation during a subsequent posterior reduction osteotomy (see para.
 0030) (Figs. 1-7; paras.
 0024-0030).

 Claim 12.
 Muhanna discloses removing a lateral mass (key-hole 128’) of the upper and/or lower vertebrae (Figs. 1-7; paras.
 0024-0030).

-Muhanna fails to disclose fixing the implant to the upper vertebrae thereby allowing the implant to slide or rotate in a controlled manner on a surface of the lower vertebrae (claim 10), compressing a first lamina toward a second lamina with a compression and fixation system or posterior cervical fixation system to compress the first and second lamina, thereby correcting the kyphotic deformity (claim 10), that the removal is with an access and bone removal device (claim 12), and wherein the compression and fixation system is a spinous process wiring/fixation device selected from the group consisting of a laminar hook/rod, or hook/wire (claim 14).
+Muhanna fails to disclose wherein the first surface is a superior surface and the second surface is an inferior surface (claim 10), fixing the implant to the upper vertebra thereby allowing the implant to slide or rotate in a controlled manner on a surface of the lower vertebra (claim 10), compressing a first lamina toward a second lamina with a compression and fixation system or posterior cervical fixation system to compress the first and second lamina, thereby correcting the kyphotic deformity (claim 10), that the removal is with an access and bone removal device (claim 12), and wherein the compression and fixation system is a spinous process wiring/fixation device or a laminar hook/rod, or hook/wire (claim 14).

 However, Muhanna notes that the inferior endplate of the upper vertebra may not be suitable as an articulating surface due to a variety of reasons, including anatomical variations (see para.
 0032).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method of Muhanna by fixing the implant to the upper vertebrae thereby allowing the implant to slide or rotate in a controlled manner on a surface of the lower vertebrae (claim 10) as doing so would be one of a limited number of configurations when the inferior endplate of the upper vertebra is not be suitable as an articulating surface due to a variety of reasons, including anatomical variations.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method of Muhanna such that the first surface is a superior surface and the second surface is an inferior surface (claim 10) and by fixing the implant to the upper vertebrae thereby allowing the implant to slide or rotate in a controlled manner on a surface of the lower vertebrae (claim 10) as doing so would be one of a limited number of configurations when the inferior endplate of the upper vertebra is not be suitable as an articulating surface due to a variety of reasons, including anatomical variations.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to further modify the method of Muhanna such that the removal is with an access and bone removal device (claim 12), as it is well-known in the art to use bone removal devices, such as drills or other cutting tools, to remove portions of vertebral bodies in preparation for receiving implants.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to further modify the system of Muhanna by compressing a first lamina toward a second lamina with a compression and fixation system or posterior cervical fixation system to compress the first and second lamina, thereby correcting the kyphotic deformity (claim 10), wherein the compression and fixation system is a spinous process wiring/fixation device selected from the group consisting of a laminar hook/rod, or hook/wire (claim 14), as suggested by Peterman, in order to correct kyphotic deformity and achieve a desired range of motion and/or spinal alignment.
-It is noted that claim 10 does not require a compression and fixation system (see “compression and fixation system or posterior cervical fixation system”), and thus because Peterman was relied upon to teach a posterior cervical fixation system, the combination of Muhanna and Peterman satisfy claim 14.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to further modify the system of Muhanna by compressing a first lamina toward a second lamina with a compression and fixation system or posterior cervical fixation system to compress the first and second lamina, thereby correcting the kyphotic deformity (claim 10), wherein the compression and fixation system is a spinous process wiring/fixation device or a laminar hook/rod, or hook/wire (claim 14), as suggested by Peterman and Balderston, in order to correct kyphotic deformity and achieve a desired range of motion and/or spinal alignment and to limit extension and flexion, thereby preventing over-extension and over-flexion of the spine.

 Muhanna and Peterman fail to teach moving the patient to the prone position (claim 11).